akshayj578/akshayj578/README.md

 - 📫 ig-akshay.3136
 - EMail ID-akshayvainsh192@gmail.com
 -
-- 😄 Pronouns:capt.budweiser
+- 😄 Pronouns:he/him
-- ⚡ Fun fact:You are my friend now.
+- ⚡ Fun fact:You are my friend now!!

 <!---
 akshayj578/akshayj578 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.